 - The user receives a desktop without unique user and session information

-- A new VDI image is delivered each time a user logs in
+- A new VDI image is delivered each time a user signs in

 - No user data or changes are ever saved within the desktop